tomkob9999/percentile_sort/README.md

      if input_array[1] < input_array[0] then
         input_array[0], input_array[1] = input_array[1], input_array[0]

-  min_value = min(input_array)  -- O(1), reason for being O(1) is min, max, len can be obtained curing loop for each bucket at line 49-51 and pass as parameters at 54, if written explicitly max_value = max(input_array)  -- O(1)
+  min_value = min(input_array)  -- O(1) by calculating in the previous loop for each bucket, but O(n) implementation doesn't change the time complexity.
+Same for max and len. max_value = max(input_array)  -- O(1)

   if min_value == max_value then